Free Delivery Islandwide

 Against a wall

-The most common position in Sri Lankan kitchens.
+This is the most common setup in Sri Lankan kitchens.
 The hob sits against the back wall with a ventilation tile or open window nearby.
-Against a wall, cooking smells go directly to ventilation rather than across the kitchen.
+This helps cooking smells move out of the kitchen instead of spreading through the room.

-Leave at least 15cm of countertop on each side of the hob.
-This gives you space to rest pots during cooking.
+Leave at least 15 cm of countertop on each side of the hob.
+That gives you space to rest pots while you cook.

 On a kitchen island

-Island kitchens are becoming more common in Sri Lanka’s newer apartments and houses.
-An island hob makes the kitchen feel open.
+Island kitchens are becoming more common in newer Sri Lankan apartments and houses.
+An island hob keeps the kitchen open.
 The cook can face the room while cooking.
-This requires a ceiling-mounted range hood above the island.
+This setup needs a ceiling-mounted range hood above the island.

-Island positioning needs careful planning for the gas supply route.
+Island placement also needs careful planning for the gas supply route.
 The pipe runs through the cabinet below the island.
-Factor this in during the design stage.
+Factor that into the design stage.

 Near a window

-Positioning the hob near an existing window is good for ventilation without a range hood.
-Sri Lanka’s climate means windows are often open, which helps clear cooking steam naturally.
-Be aware that open windows also mean wind.
-This is a good reason to have FFD protection on the hob.
+Placing the hob near an existing window gives you extra ventilation without a range hood.
+Sri Lanka’s climate means windows are often open, which helps clear steam naturally.
+Just remember that open windows can bring in wind, so FFD protection on the hob is a good idea.

 Ventilation

 Every built-in hob needs ventilation.
-The options are:
+You can use:

-- An open window directly adjacent to the cooking area
+• An open window close to the cooking area

-Without ventilation, cooking smells and steam accumulate in the kitchen and surrounding rooms.
-In Sri Lanka’s small kitchens, a window-adjacent position with a ventilation gap is most practical.
+Without ventilation, cooking smells and steam build up in the kitchen and nearby rooms.
+In smaller Sri Lankan kitchens, a window next to the hob is often the most practical option.

 What to finalise before ordering your hob

-- The position of your existing gas supply
+• The position of your current gas supply

-- Whether you have ventilation in place or need to add it
+• Whether you already have ventilation or need to add it

-- The cabinet depth below the installation point (the hob needs clearance underneath)
+• The cabinet depth below the installation point, since the hob needs clearance underneath

-Once those are confirmed, measuring and ordering is straightforward.
+Once you confirm those points, measuring and ordering becomes much easier.

 For a full walkthrough of what installation involves, see our cooker hob installation guide.

 ZUZU.LK stocks built-in cooker hobs for Sri Lanka kitchens.
-Every hob comes with a 6-month warranty and includes FFD safety protection.
-Islandwide delivery in 2 to 3 working days.
-Cash on delivery available.
+Every hob comes with a 6-month warranty and FFD safety protection.
+We offer islandwide delivery in 2 to 3 working days.
+Cash on delivery is available.

 Can you install a built-in hob in a rental property in Sri Lanka?

 Yes, but get written permission from your landlord first.
 The countertop cut-out is permanent.
-Some landlords require tenants to cover reinstatement costs when the tenancy ends.
-Agree on this in writing before any work begins.
+Some landlords ask tenants to cover reinstatement costs when the tenancy ends.
+Put that agreement in writing before any work starts.

 Does a built-in hob work on all countertop materials?

 Most standard countertop materials support built-in hobs.
 Granite, ceramic tile, and solid-surface tops all work.
-Very thin laminate countertops may need reinforcement below the cut-out to prevent flexing under the hob’s weight.
-A carpenter can assess this before cutting.
+Very thin laminate countertops may need reinforcement below the cut-out so they do not flex under the hob’s weight.
+A carpenter can check this before cutting.

 How much counter space do you lose around the hob cut-out?

-Built-in hobs require a small clearance gap around the frame, usually 50mm from walls and other surfaces.
-This is less space than a freestanding cooker occupies.
-The flush surface also makes the counter around the hob easier to clean.
+Built-in hobs need a small clearance gap around the frame.
+This is usually 50 mm from walls and other surfaces.
+That takes less space than a freestanding cooker.
+The flush surface also makes the surrounding counter easier to clean.

 Can you use a built-in hob without connecting it to a fixed gas line?

-You can connect via a flexible LPG hose from a cylinder stored in the cabinet below.
-This is the standard setup in most Sri Lankan homes.
-A fixed gas line is not required.
-The cylinder must be in a well-ventilated space.
+You can connect it with a flexible LPG hose from a cylinder stored in the cabinet below.
+This is the standard setup in most Sri Lankan homes, so a fixed gas line is not required.
+The cylinder must stay in a well-ventilated space.